 O'Brian & Dixon (1976) suggested that red algae were the most sensitive group of macrophytes to oil and dispersant contamination (see Smith, 1968).
-Saccharina latissima has also been found to be
+Saccharina latissima has also been found to be sensitive to antifouling compounds.
+Johansson (2009) exposed samples of Saccharina latissima to several antifouing compounds, observing chlorothalonil, DCOIT, dichlofluanid and tolylfluanid inhibited photosynthesis.
+Exposure to Chlorothalonil and tolylfluanid, was also found to continue inhibiting oxygen evolution after exposure had finished, and may cause irreversible damage.

-Smith (1968) observed that epiphytic and benthic red algae were intolerant of dispersant or oil contamination during the Torrey Canyon oil spill; only the epiphytes Crytopleura ramosa and Spermothamnion repens and some tufts of Jania rubens survived together with Osmundea pinnatifida, Gigartina pistillata and Phyllophora crispa from the sublittoral fringe.
+Smith (1968) observed that epiphytic and benthic red algae were intolerant of dispersant or oil contamination during the Torrey Canyon oil spill; only the epiphytes Crytopleura ramosa and

+Spermothamnion repens and some tufts of Jania rubens survived together with Osmundea pinnatifida, Gigartina pistillata and Phyllophora crispa from the sublittoral fringe.

-Radionuclide No evidence (NEv) Not relevant (NR) No evidence (NEv) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR q: NR A: NR C: NR No evidence Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not a assessed.
-De-oxygenation High High Not sensitive Q: Medium A: High C: High Q: High A: High C: High Q: High A: High C: High
+Radionuclide contamination Not relevant (NR) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not a assessed.
+De-oxygenation High High Not sensitive Q: Medium A: High C: High Q: Medium A: High C: High Q: Medium A: High C: High